barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 ## Loading

+* Support skipping intermediate tiles in the tile pyramid.
+For example, if the camera starts zoomed into, we should be able to load the high-res tiles immediately rather than refining down through the tree first and waiting at each level for the previous level to complete.
 * Combine multiple images from the same layer into a single texture at load time.
 This should substantially improve performance.
 * Consider baking _multiple layers_ into a single texture per geometry tile.
 The downside to this is that it will be a performance hit when adjusting layer order, alpha, gamma, etc.
 * Handle other projections?
 UTM?